-Proactive Usability Testing – what the heck is it, how does it work and why would it be smart to make a habit out of it?
+Proactive Usability Testing – what it is, how it works, and why it would be smart to make it a habit.

 Usability testing is one of the most common ways of identifying issues when it comes to how your digital product or service is used.
 But this article is here to show you that usability testing is not just great for fixing problems, but it can actually drive your creative process.

 Proactive usability testing is about constantly testing (and improving) whatever you’re working on, while you’re working on it, no matter if you’re a website owner, designer or developer.

 The idea of proactive usability testing is best described by looking at an example:

 Imagine you’re working at a web design agency and want to create a website for one of your clients.
 You and your client decide you want to do some usability testing.
 Here’s what usually happens.
 After starting your design process you immediately jump into building mode (which can be good), but instead of testing early mockups and prototypes, you decide to finish the whole website, and only test it once it’s done.
 So although your website might be done, it might also be full of usability issues, and you’ll then need to fix them ASAP.
 The quick fix solution to this problem is usually either to call in some usability expert or to pay for traditional usability testing services.

 I’d like to call this kind of behavior on-demand testing, and it’s the most common way of doing usability tests right now.
 Proactive usability testing, on the other hand, doesn’t wait until something’s done but rather drives your creative process with continuous feedback from real people.

 Proactive usability testing is very straightforward.
 Instead of building something only on the grounds of having a great idea you completely change your workflow.
 You manifest the essence of the idea in a “working” prototype as fast as possible for the sole purpose of testing it with real people.